Amshra267/Cassandra-Udyam/README.md

 This Repo Contains the notebook and presentation of Our Approach which we used and presented during the competition Cassandra organised by Udyam'21.
 In the competition we have to identify the defaulter based on the demographics data and payment_history.<br>

-For more info about competition [Here](https://www.kaggle.com/c/cassandra-udyam21)
+For more info about competition visit - [Here](https://www.kaggle.com/c/cassandra-udyam21)

 Presentation of Our Approach - [Here](https://www.canva.com/design/DAEb9SgEPfU/PyGTl3_zXOAIScjpzl86Cg/view?utm_content=DAEb9SgEPfU&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)